 - New York

-Steve Terry is the Vice President of Research & Development at Electronic Theatre Controls, where he leads the group that is responsible for global development of new products.
+Steve Terry is the director of standards and industry relations at Electronic Theatre Controls.
+From 2004-2017, he was ETC's VP of research and development, where he led the group that is responsible for global development of new products.

 Steve also maintains an active involvement in the international lighting industry.
 He founded the USITT National Electrical Code Committee in 1980 and was its original chair.
 This committee has authored many successful changes to the theatrical and motion picture/TV sections of the NEC.
 He was appointed a member of National Electrical Code Panel 15 in 1994.

 In addition, he chaired the USITT Committee that wrote the internationally-accepted DMX512 standard for digital communications in lighting systems.
 He received the USITT Founders Award for his work on codes and standards, and was inducted as a Fellow of the USITT in 2006.